jakewilliami/jakewilliami.web/_posts/2021-2-24-passage-htb.md

 ---

-One big take-home message from this&emdash; my first HTB task&mdash; is: just Google!
+One big take-home message from this&mdash; my first HTB task&mdash; is: just Google!
 Unless you think you have a great idea what to try, if you are only starting out